A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 However, these models are extremely expensive and ordinary people would shy away from it just by looking at the price tag alone of at least $400 a piece.

-A Mobile App – latest rice cooker models, especially the high-end ones, include smartphone interaction via a mobile app, which allows you to control the cooking from your phone even if you’re far away from the kitchen.
+The latest rice cooker models, especially the high-end ones, include smartphone interaction via a mobile app, which allows you to control the cooking from your phone even if you’re far away from the kitchen.

 It is possible to fill up the cooker with rice and water, then go to another room in your house, and switch it on and let it cook the rice automatically; although it doesn’t improve the quality of the rice in any way.

-Voice Navigation – a nifty feature that tells you which button does what in a pre-recorded voice can be a bit of help, especially those people with failing eyesight or visually impaired.
+A nifty feature that tells you which button does what in a pre-recorded voice can be a bit of help, especially those people with failing eyesight or visually impaired.
 However, there seems to be no rice cooker model that speaks English in their audio recordings and only Korean cookers have this feature.

 Testing Each Rice Cooker with Various Rice Types